frangucc/thenodechronbook/stealth_mode.md

 Tesla part which leads to => AtoD, AC, Current, Electricity Basics Politics show => greed, patent, investments, venture capital, protecting ideas

-Turing part leads to FSM's and the real birth of CPU's, Microprocessing, all from the turing machine.
-Section also explores diversity, wining a war with brains not braun, etc.

 **CHAPTER WORKING NOTES**

 * We've illustrated some of the political history and higher level concepts of Tesla and Turing...
 But we need to ensure a cohesive, historical story is told.
 * We also need a clear breakout and transition into the technology they created with a clear technical description, references and QR codes out to each.
-  * Section QR Codes should be about: AC-DC Tutorial, FSM Coding Example
+  * Section QR Codes should be about: AC-DC Tutorial Example
 * Axioms for Tesla section should include: Voltage, Electromagnetism, Vibration (other?)
-* Axioms for Turing section should incldue: Microprocessors, CPU Design, FSMs